 In England and Wales, barristers represent individuals or organisations in court, carry out research into points of law and advise clients on their case.
 Many are self-employed in chambers, while others work in government departments or agencies including the Crown Prosecution Service (CPS) and the Government Legal Profession.
 Advocates play a similar role in Scotland.

-Besides solicitors and barristers, other legal jobs that are often collectively referred to as 'lawyers' can include:
+Besides solicitors and barristers, other legal jobs that are often referred to as 'lawyers' include:

-• Chartered legal executives are qualified lawyers who specialise in particular fields of law such as civil and criminal litigation, corporate law or public law.
+• Chartered legal executives who are qualified lawyers that specialise in particular fields of law such as civil and criminal litigation, corporate law or public law.
 Only those who complete the Chartered Institute of Legal Executives' (CILEx) training programme can use this title.

 To help you decide which path would suit you try to arrange work shadowing and work experience placements, and attend insight days.
 Find out more about law careers and the different areas of law.

-Becoming a lawyer via the university route requires you to complete a qualifying law degree (LLB) before taking the Solicitors Qualifying Examination (SQE), which will eventually replace the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC), although there are transitional arrangements in place up to 2032 for those who started their law degree, GDL or LPC prior to September 2021 and would like to qualify via the traditional route.
+Becoming a solicitor via the university route requires you to complete a qualifying law degree (LLB) before taking the Solicitors Qualifying Examination (SQE), which will eventually replace traditional routes to qualification such as the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC).
+There are transitional arrangements in place up to 2032 for those who started their law degree, GDL or LPC prior to September 2021 and would like to qualify via the traditional route.

-The next step on the SQE route is to complete two years of qualifying legal work experience, which can include a training contract, before passing the Solicitors Regulation Authority (SRA) character and suitability requirements.
+The next step on the SQE route is to complete two years of qualifying legal work experience, which can take the form a training contract, before passing the Solicitors Regulation Authority (SRA) character and suitability requirements.
 You can then apply for admission to the roll of solicitors.

-It's also possible to complete a Solicitor Apprenticeship, which is a six-year, Level 7 programme aimed at A-level graduates, paralegals and chartered legal executives.
+Alternatively, it's possible to complete a Solicitor Apprenticeship, which is a six-year, Level 7 programme aimed at A-level graduates, paralegals and chartered legal executives.
+Graduate solicitor apprenticeships are also starting to emerge.
+These follow the same format as a solicitor apprenticeship but instead are aimed at degree holders and take roughly two to three years to complete.
 Find out more about law apprenticeships.

 To become a barrister in England and Wales you need to complete at least three stages or components of training.
 These include: